I am currently pursuing my doctoral degree at the Automatic Control Laboratory at LTH.

 Full and updated version of my academic and professional curriculum can be found at this link.

 My research interests are related to the theory of modelling and control of networked systems with application to control of converters in power systems.

 I am always excited and curious about related engineering applications: social and biological applications (such as the study of gene regulatory networks and the differentiation of Mesenchymal stem cells).

-My research topics revolve around stability and control of oscillatory systems:
+My research topics revolve around:

 - Cost design in applications of optimal control.
 Collaborators: Prof. Anders Rantzer, Dr. Emma Tegling